llm-bible/llm-bible.github.io/_publications/gemmateam2024open.markdown

 bibkey: gemmateam2024open
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2403.08295"}
-tags: ['Reinforcement Learning', 'Responsible AI', 'Uncategorized']
+tags: ['Reinforcement Learning', 'Responsible AI']
 ---
 This work introduces Gemma, a family of lightweight, state-of-the art open models built from the research and technology used to create Gemini models.